Foam Printmaking Process

 FOAM PRINTMAKING PROCESS

 Step 1: Gather necessary materials: Paper, foam, pencil, ink, roller, silicon glue, precision cutter, tape.
-Sketch a design for your letter of the alphabet on an A4 paper or make a digital
+Sketch a design for your letter of the alphabet on an A4 paper or make a digitaldesign on the computer.

 Step 2: Transfer the design to the foam sheet by tracing it with a pencil, leaving an indented letter on the foam.